haiker2011/cloud-native-notes/docs/notes/MicroService.md

 **Summary**: The first chapter of this Redbook is entitled “Motivation for microservices”, and covers the basics of what they are, the benefits and the pitfalls of using them, and shows how microservices differ from SOA – a topic that is not covered in this course, but which is good background information.
 You can download the entire Redbook for free, and this is a reference that we shall use throughout the course.

+Ch1.
+Section 1.2

+**Summary**: The authors talk about microservices from the perspective of the developer, the tester, the business owner, and service management.
+In particular, they place emphasis on small teams and communication between team members.

 ## Jones, T (2017).
 “So You’re Thinking of Decomposing Your Monolith into Microservices.”

 https://blog.codeship.com/so-youre-thinking-of-decomposing-your-monolith-into-microservices/#disqus_thread